clach04/shiori/README.md

 Later versions should work, https://github.com/go-shiori/shiori/issues/243#issuecomment-624308622 indicates go1.14.1 works

+See systemd_shiori.service for running as a service under Raspberry Pi (Debian)

 ## License

 Shiori is distributed using [MIT license](https://choosealicense.com/licenses/mit/), which means you can use and modify it however you want.
 However, if you make an enhancement for it, if possible, please send a pull request.